oortcloud/node-ddp-client/README.markdown

 Based _heavily_ on alansikora's [node-js_ddp-client](https://github.com/alansikora/node-js_ddp-client), and meteor's python client.
 Uses a more callback style approach.

-The client implements the pre1 version of DDP.
+The client implements the pre1 version of DDP, with optional [EJSON](http://docs.meteor.com/#ejson) support.
 It is unfinished at this point, but should do most of what you want it to do.

 Installation
 ============